Werburgh: Today

 St Werburgh remains the patron saint of Chester.
 Her feast day is 3 February.

-At least ten churches in England, and some overseas, are dedicated to St.Werburgh, including those in Dublin, Derby and Spondon.
+At least ten churches in England, and some overseas, are dedicated to St Werburgh, including those in Dublin, Derby, Stoke-on-Trent and Spondon.
 The village of Warburton in Greater Manchester (previously Cheshire) is named after its parish church of St Werburgh, and a neighbourhood in Bristol is named St Werburghs after its church (now a climbing centre).
 The Manchester Metrolink line to East Didsbury has St Werburgh's Road, at the crossroads with Wilbraham Road where there is a church dedicated to St Werburgh.